MNCHr/Hyper4/p4c-hp4/dpmu_design.md

 ## DPMU as a server

-It has become clear that the DPMU should be implemented as a server running in the background, especially because this is easier than initially thought.
+DPMU should be implemented as a server running in the background.

-Basic client/server network programming in python is found at www.bogotobogo.com/python/python\_network\_programming\_server\_client.php.
-There are only a handful of key lines to worry about.
+Basic client/server network programming in python: www.bogotobogo.com/python/python\_network\_programming\_server\_client.php.

 Pattern of communication:
   0. Admin loads P4 device with HP4 and starts DPMU server